 One project has consolidated medication shipments and saved emissions in more than 40 clinical trials.
 From 2021 Novartis will avoid an average of 18,000 shipments per year saving approximately 1,400 tons of CO2 annually.

 Novartis ‘Green Expectations from Suppliers Framework’ and a Global Environmental Sustainability team are promoting ethical behaviours and fostering sustainability in their supply chain.

 Orion corporation has worked to reduce its carbon footprint with numerous energy efficiency projects, and in 2019 moved to 100% renewable electricity in Finland.
 Orion has made a further commitment to achieve carbon neutrality in its own operations by 2030.

-MSD commits to achieve carbon neutrality across its operations by 2025 and will reduce value chain emissions 30% by 2030, from a 2019 baseline.
+MSD commits to achieve carbon neutrality across its operations by 2025.
+It will reduce operational emissions 46% and value chain emissions 30% by 2030, from a 2019 baseline.

-MSD has accelerated its previous goal of sourcing 100% renewable energy for purchased electricity by 15 years, to 2025, and has recently contracted three new virtual power purchase agreements (VPPAs) that will address approximately 35% of the emissions from electricity use.
+MSD has accelerated its previous goal of sourcing 100% renewable energy for purchased electricity by 15 years, to 2025, and has contracted new virtual power purchase agreements (VPPAs) in Europe and the United States that will help achieve the target.

 Our Low Carbon Transition Playbook includes a gap assessment for sites to evaluate the maturity of their energy programs and helps create plans to build toward a carbon-neutral future.